 For comparison, we assume that each bulb is used for 10 hours/day.

 The cost of using 45 incandescent bulbs for 10 hours a day is $986.18.
 The cost, if you changed to LED lamps, would be $118.34.
 A savings of $867.84 per year.

 So, putting the two comparisons together, we can clearly see the savings in your utility bill by switching to LED lights.

 Putting it all together: The True Savings

 Finally, we must compare the cost of incandescent bulbs to LED bulbs over the 30000 hrs life of the LED bulb.
-For this calculation, we will compare 10 LED Light Bulbs and 10 Incandescent Light bulbs using the same bulbs as discussed above.
+For this calculation, we will compare 10 LED products and 10 Incandescent products using the same bulbs as discussed above.

 The total cost of 10 incandescent bulbs over 30000 hours, including the cost of electricity at .12 USD / kwh and the cost of the bulbs is $2389.23.
 The total cost of 10 bulbs over 30000 hours, including cost of electricity at .12 USD / kwh and the cost of the bulbs is $499.65.
 A savings of $1889.58.

 The savings for 45 light bulbs is even more dramatic:

 Want to see how much LED can save you?
 Click here to try our new and simple to use Energy Savings Calculator